 Roth IRAs are funded with after-tax money.
 Therefore, you’ll pay income taxes on everything immediately, but your money grows tax-free.
 You can also withdraw the principal at any time; growth on your money, however, is subject to taxes and penalties if withdrawn before age 59 1/2.
 Roth IRAs are also subject to income limits, so high earners may not be eligible to open one.

 Additionally, both types of IRA accounts place limits on the amount you can contribute each year.
 The IRA contribution limit for 2018 is $5,500 in combined contributions toward Traditional and Roth IRAs.
 If you are age 50 or older, you’re allowed to make a “catch up” contribution of $1,000 more for a total of $6,500.

-Where Can You Open an IRA? – Our Picks
+Where to Open an IRA – Our Picks

 Betterment – Betterment is a great option for opening an IRA.
 They charge fees as low as 0.25% of your account balance, and there is no minimum balance to open.
 After completing a short survey, Betterment will provide advice on how much to invest, where to invest it, and more.
 You can set up automatic deposits, and they’ll even help you make necessary adjustments by automatically rebalancing your portfolio when needed.
 Learn more here.

 Vanguard – If you’re looking for the lowest fees possible, Vanguard offers some of the lowest cost investment products on the market.
 Keep in mind, while you’ll likely save money on fees, this site is completely DIY.
 Vanguard does not automate the process for you, and – while they do provide some tools – you’ll need to handle all portfolio rebalancing on your own.
 If you go this route, other free tools like Personal Capital can also help.